Weddings in Virgin Gorda

 There are several wedding planners on Virgin Gorda that will take care of almost everything to do with your wedding such as:

-- Arrange for a wedding license, for a minister or wedding official
+- Arranging for a wedding license, for a minister, or wedding official

-- Arrange for décor, flowers, podium, music, food and drinks, photographers etc.
+- Arranging for decor, flowers, podium, music, food and drinks, photographers, etc.

-- Arrange for transportation to and from for the whole party
+- Arranging for transportation to and from the whole party

 BVI Wedding Rules & Requirements

-A marriage license is easy to obtain in the British Virgin Islands and the certificate is valid internationally.
+To get married at BVI, a marriage license is required.
+The marriage license can be easily obtained, and the certificate is valid internationally.
 You can prepare your Marriage Licence application online.

-Here is the site for wedding licenses http://crisvi.gov.vg/netdata/db2www.pgm/c2_public_mr.ndm/lic_app just follow the simple instructions to submit your application to the Marriage Officer of your choice.
+Simply, follow the instructions listed on the website to submit your application to a Marriage Officer of your choice.

-Upon arrival in the Virgin Islands, you can apply for a Marriage Licence at the Registrar-General's Office, which is situated in the Burhym Building, Road Town, Tortola.
-The Registrar-General's Office is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
-A marriage licence takes one (1) working day to process.
-Once the Government has granted a licence, it remains valid for three (3) months from the date it is signed.
+Upon your arrival in the Virgin Islands, you can apply for a Marriage License at the Registrar-General’s Office, which is situated in the Burhym Building, Road Town, Tortola.
+The Registrar-General’s Office is open Monday through Friday from 8:30 a.m. to 4:30 p.m.

-- To show proof of your identity and your resident status i.e. the day you arrived in the Virgin Islands (via your passport).
+- Show proof of your identity and your resident status i.e. the day you arrived in the Virgin Islands (via your passport).

-- To show proof of marital status (including certified copies of Decree(s) Absolute for divorced spouse or Death Certificate(s) of the deceased spouse).
+- Show proof of your marital status (including certified copies of Decree(s) Absolute for divorced spouse or Death Certificate(s) of the deceased spouse).

-- To have two persons to witness (and to sign) your application for the licence.
-Please note that these two witnesses need not be the same two witnesses who are present at your Marriage Ceremony.
+- Have two people verify and sign your application for the license.
+Please note that these two witnesses should be different from the witnesses who will be present at your Marriage Ceremony.

-Also, please note that you can always request persons in the Virgin Islands to be witnesses at the Registrar-General's Office and your Marriage Ceremony.
+On this account, note that you can always request people in the Virgin Islands to be witnesses at the Registrar-General’s Office and your Marriage Ceremony.

-Having applied for the licence, you should then schedule an appointment for the date and time you propose to be married.
+Having applied for the license, you should schedule an appointment for the date and time you propose to be married.
 If you have telephoned your appointment from abroad, you will need to confirm it at the Registrar-General’s Office at this time.

 The Registrar-General’s Office is situated on Wickham’s Cay, Road Town, upstairs of Burhym Electrical Services.
-The Registrar-General’s Office is open from 8:30 a.m. to 4:30 p.m., Monday through Friday.
+The Registrar-General’s Office is open Monday through Friday from 8:30 a.m. to 4:30 p.m.